OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/customize-rest-api-responses.md

 For that, do the following:

 1. In the **Logic** tab, open the **Integrations** folder.

 1. In the exposed REST API, set the property On Response to `New OnResponse`.

     ![REST API in Service Studio](images/ss-rest-expose-onresponse.png)

-1. Open the "OnResponse" callback action that is now available under the REST API.
+1. Open the "OnResponse" callback action that's now available under the REST API.

 1. Design the logic to customize the information of the response.

     ![Input and output parameters of OnResponse callback](images/ss-rest-expose-onresponse-tree.png)